 To use these classes, no coding is generally necessary.
-It is, however, necessary, to provide a set of business rules, introduced later in this chapter.
+It is, however, necessary, to provide a set of business rules.

 Custom business processes, which are based on the class Ens.BusinessProcessOpens in a new tab.
 Note that all the previously listed business process classes inherit from this class.
 In this case, it is necessary to use a supported IDE such as Studio to develop custom code.

 The EnsLib and Demo packages provide many examples.

 For information on defining custom business processes, see Developing Business Processes.